Megaherbivore: Permian

+The Early Permian caseid synapsids have been described as among the first megaherbivores.
+Other major groups of Permian megaherbivores include dinocephalian therapsids (Middle Permian), and pareiasaurian reptiles (Middle-Late Permian).
+Megaherbivores became somewhat rare after the Permian–Triassic mass extinction event.

 Triassic

-Lisowicia was the last dicynodont that lived and became extinct in the Late Triassic.
-Some scientists have proposed that there was never a Triassic–Jurassic extinction event, but others argue that the extinctions occurred earlier.
-Nevertheless, flood basalts are thought to be the primary driver of the extinctions towards the end of the Triassic.
+Dicynodont therapsids were major megaherbivores for much of the Triassic period.
+Lisowicia was the last dicynodont that lived and became extinct in the Late Triassic, and is the largest known dicynodont and non mammalian synapsid, being comparable in size to an Asian elephant.
+Dinosaurs emerged as major megaherbivores during the later Triassic, cementing their dominance after the Triassic–Jurassic extinction event.

 Jurassic

-The taxonomic structure then switched to sauropodomorphs.
-Other taxa included stegosaurs and ankylosaurs.
-The change in taxonomy approximately occurred at the same time with the divergence of predominant vegetation and with extinctions.
-New taxa may have caused competitive exclusion (i.e. predominating and removing another taxa), or they may have adopted the ecological niche of extinct groups.
+Sauropodomorphs became the largest megaherbivores in the Jurassic.
+Other megaherbivorous groups included stegosaurs and ankylosaurs.

 Cretaceous

 From the Triassic to the Cretaceous, a diverse assemblage of megaherbivorous dinosaurs, such as sauropods, occupied different ecological niches.
 Based on their dentition, ankylosaurs may have mainly consumed succulent plants, as opposed to nodosaurs, which were mainly browsers.
 It is thought that ceratopsids fed on rugged vegetation, due to their jaw being designed for a crushing effect.
 Studies on hadrosaur dentition concluded that they primarily fed on fruits.